 A spouse can file a lawsuit for abandonment or desertion immediately after the separation.
 When the desertion continues for over a year after the separation date, the desertion will become a sufficient ground for divorce.
 When the cause of the divorce is cruelty, a spouse can file for divorce immediately after separation.

 After a year from the act or acts of cruelty, the filing spouse will have grounds for divorce.
-At Surovell Isaacs & Levy PLC, we can help you determine the best way to file for divorce in your specific circumstances and we will fight for your interests throughout the process.
+At Surovell Isaacs & Levy PLC, your same-sex divorce attorney will help you determine the best way to file for divorce in your specific circumstances and we will fight for your interests throughout the process.

 Alimony Payments for Same-Sex Couples

 Virginia judges can decide to award one spouse alimony after the divorce in which one spouse pays the other spouse a monthly stipend in an amount determined by the judge.
 A Virginia court judge will stop required alimony payments when one of the following takes place:

 - The recipient of alimony payments becomes married to another person

 - The recipient begins habitually cohabitating with another individual for a year or longer

 Retaining the Legal Services of a Same-Sex Divorce Attorney in Virginia

 Your experienced same-sex divorce attorney at Surovell Isaacs & Levy PLC understands how complicated the process of divorce can be.
 We also have an in-depth understanding of the issues facing same-sex couples who are divorcing.
 If you have concerns about your rights throughout the divorce process or you’re concerned about property division, or child custody issues, we can help.
 Contact our Virginia family law firm today to schedule an appointment to speak with one of our family law attorneys.